-With his wife and co-director Veronica Burke he is pioneering a new project – Scotland The Bread – which is a collaboration to re-establish a Scottish flour and bread supply that is healthy, equitable, locally controlled and sustainable.
+With his late wife and co-director Veronica Burke he pioneered a new project – Scotland The Bread.
+This is a collaboration to re-establish a Scottish flour and bread supply that is healthy, equitable, locally controlled and sustainable.
 It links together plant breeders, farmers, millers, bakers, nutritionists and citizens.
 Their measure of success is how reliably they pass on nourishment, from the soil to the slice.
 To achieve that, they aim to create change in every part of the system: fair prices for local farmers growing nourishing food for people, fewer damaging food miles, more nutrition in every slice of bread and more jobs per loaf as they skill up community bakers to bring out the best in the local grains.
 They believe that growing better grain and baking better bread can provide part of the solution to diet-related ill-health.
 Everyone – older people, children, those looked after and ‘catered for’ in our hospitals, schools, prisons and care homes – will benefit.

 They aim to combine research with action, so Scotland The Bread collaborates with scientists in leading institutions to find traits in heritage Scottish and Nordic wheats that will help them to produce locally resilient, nutritious grains.
 At the same time, Scotland The Bread is preparing a market for the new grains by building community capacity in small-to-medium scale artisan breadmaking.